Black-bird14/Robot_Task_Scheduling/README.md

 * Move to the "python_modules" directory and run the Blender.py python file.
    * If on Windows `python Blender.py`.
    * If on Linux `python3 Blender.py`.

+If you want to run the Anvil app Proof of Concept(POC), this can only be done with the local runmode as the server times out when calling the LLM.
+So make sure to have already run the program locally at least once before trying to test the POC (i.e. make sure to have the `sorted_tasks.json` file on your filesystem).
+The app can be found at this [repository](https://github.com/Black-bird14/robot-task-scheduling-anvil "Anvil-based Interface").
+There, you will also find instructions on how to clone it and run it from the platform.
+To run everything together:
+* First install the anvil uplink with `pip install anvil-uplink`.
+* Next open "Blender.py" and uncomment all the lines involving the word `anvil`.
+* Finally, run the program as instructed above in your terminal, before starting the app from the Anvil platform.